 Notaries can sometimes perform official duties beyond just authorizing documents and taking oaths.

 For example, notaries can play an active role in depositions by swearing in the witnesses (the “deponents”).

-It might surprise you to learn that notaries can perform marriage ceremonies in a few states.
+It might surprise you that notaries can perform marriage ceremonies in a few states.
 These include Florida and South Carolina.

 Notaries may also act as notary signing agents.
-This is a special type of notary who specializes in handling loan documents.
+This is a particular type of notary who specializes in handling loan documents.
 They often must undergo background checks to qualify for this role.
-If you need a notary signing agent for a loan document, contact your lending institution.
+Contact your lending institution if you need a notary signing agent for a loan document.
 They probably have affiliations with notary signing agents who can assist you.